Cape Capricorn Light

 Cape Capricorn Light is an active heritage-listed lighthouse located on Cape Capricorn, a coastal headland on the northeast point of Curtis Island, in Gladstone Region, Central Queensland, Australia.
 The lighthouse, constructed in 1964, is the third at this site, following a timber frame lighthouse constructed in 1875 and a concrete lighthouse constructed around 1937.
 It was added to the Queensland Heritage Register on 31 August 2001.

 History

 First lighthouse

-The separation of the colony of Queensland from New South Wale took place with the signing of Letters Patent by Queen Victoria in 1859.
+The separation of the colony of Queensland from New South Wales took place with the signing of Letters Patent by Queen Victoria in 1859.
 The need for pilot assistance accessing the mouth of Fitzroy River and the Port of Rockhampton necessitates the construction of a pilot station on Curtis Island.
 The first permanent station was established on Cape Capricorn as early as 1861.
 Though it was moved to Grassy Hill three years later, the need for a lighthouse at Cape Capricorn remained a priority.